vongomben/lutopia/_posts/2025-08-21-wao-smarmellati-feat-lutopia.md

 ## Okay, but what did we end up doing?

-Walter Vernietzsche has a story that began at last year's Wao, where E.T. was unable to take off in his spaceship and spent a year in the forest under Mount Peglia.
+<a href="https://www.instagram.com/waltervernietzsche/">Walter Vernietzsche</a> has a story that began at last year's Wao, where E.T. was unable to take off in his spaceship and spent a year in the forest under Mount Peglia.
 At a certain point, Rick & Morty come into play and try to take him home (?).
 In any case, this is one of the two stories that the Smarmellati bring to Wao.

 <p align="center">
   <img src="https://github.com/vongomben/lutopia/blob/main/assets/images/2025/wao/astro-01.jpg?raw=true" alt="astro">